Xavier-Maruff/polaris/README.md

 > [!CAUTION]
 > Polaris is a work in progress, and is not yet even capable of codegen.
 Watch this space for updates!

-Polaris is a high-security, interpreted, statically typed, primarily functional language for sensitive computation (excuse how many adjectives that was).
-All sensitive operations are performed homomorphically on encrypted data, meaning that a Polaris program can operate on sensitive data in untrusted environments without ever exposing plaintexts, even to the program itself - in fact, no Polaris program can ever deal with plaintext data (though there is nuance to this point, as will be explained later)
+Polaris is a high-security, bytecode interpreted, statically typed, primarily functional language for sensitive computation (what an insane amount of adjectives).
+All sensitive operations are performed under homomorphic encryption schemes, meaning that a Polaris program can operate on sensitive data in untrusted environments without ever exposing plaintexts, even to the program itself - in fact, no Polaris program can ever interact with plaintext sensitive data (though there is nuance to this point, as will be explained later)

 ## I/O in a homomorphic world

 You are no doubt thinking, "if everything everywhere all the time is encrypted, how can a Polaris program interact with the outside world?".
 The general approach that Polaris takes is to offload I/O operations onto a runtime harness.
 This harness can be execution-context specific, and defines where the cryptographic boundary lies - for example, the harness could live in a Trusted Execution Envrionment, or proxy calls to a trusted on-prem server, leaving the Polaris program itself to run securely in any context.

 ## A short guide to the Polaris language

+> [!NOTE]
+> This guide is also half a language design doc - a friendlier get-started guide is on the way.

 Polaris is heavily inspired by OCaml and Gleam, but with a few key differences required by the unique constraints of homomorphic encryption.